 Here are some instructions on how to cook grits.

 I always cook mine with a bit of salt and then add butter to finish.
 And maybe some cheese.

 Grits are ground up corn (Zea Mays).
 They are ground from dry field corn (not the sweet corn you eat on the cob during summertime).
 Field corn stays in the field until the kernels are dry enough to store without getting moldy (under 15.5% moisture content).
 Although field corn goes through the "milk stage" that sweet corn is harvested at, it's not sweet--it's starchy.
 Nixtamalized corn is also field corn.

 Author Gerard Paul at manyeats.com wrote a thorough but concise article about corn that covers the topic quite well.
 Please give it a read here.

 "Stone burr" simply means that the grinding part of the mill is made from stone, i.e., rocks (although some manufacturers use synthetic stones in their mills).
-"Burr" refers to the carvings on the grinding side of the millstones, A flat stone isn't as good as grinding as a stone that has been shaped with a pattern to assist in grinding grain (referred to as "grist" by millers).
+"Burr" refers to the carvings on the grinding side of the millstones, A flat stone is not as good at grinding as a stone that has been shaped with a pattern to assist in grinding grain (referred to as "grist" by millers).
 This pattern is referred to as "lands" and "furrows."
-Lands are the high spots, furrows are the low spots. theses shapes interact to cut the grain into uniform sizes.
+Lands are the high spots, and furrows are the low spots.
+These shapes interact to cut the grain into uniform sizes.

 Millstones may be arranged in a horizontal or vertical fashion.
 One of the stones called the "runner stone" spins.
 One stone is stationary, the "bedstone" or "set stone."